-The Coronel Lafonso Monge: a very shallow dive - the wreck of the 65 tons coast guard ship lies at only 16 meters depth (52 feet).
+The Coronel Lafonso Monje: a very shallow dive, this 82-foot long retired coast guard ship lies at only 15 meters (50 ft).

 The Franklin Chang Diaz: another former Coast Guard ship where you can usually see big schools of jacks and snappers.

 The Caroline Star: the deepest wreck (30 meters (98 ft)) is where you can see some white-tip reef sharks and lots of tropical fish.

 Caño Island is part of a protected reserve famous for its beautiful coral reefs and rich marine life.
 The island lies 16 km (10 miles) off Costa Rica southerly Osa Peninsula.
 The topography is beautiful with pinnacles, swim throughs, plates and drop-offs.
 There's a limit number of visitors there so try to book in advance.
 Some of the marine life you may see are oceanic manta rays, dolphins, turtles, white tip sharks, plus the seasonal humpback and pilot whales.
 Caño Island is the next-best dive area if you can't go diving on Cocos Island (10 nights starting from ...).

 You can fly to the nearest airport, Quepos Airport (XPQ).
 Or you can make the four hour drive from San Jose by bus or car.